microsoft/winget-cli/doc/specs/#658 - WinGet Download.md

 ### WinGet PowerShell Cmdlet
 WinGet PowerShell cmdlet will download the identified package's installer based on the user specified parameters.
-While downloading the package's installer is occuring, PowerShell will show a progress bar displaying the progress.
+While downloading the package's installer is occurring, PowerShell will show a progress bar displaying the progress.
 Afterwards, it will return an item object for the files downloaded.:

 ```PS
 PS C:\> Get-WinGetPackage Microsoft.VisualStudioCode